Call: (802) 860-2711

-The Student Health Center provides health care to Champlain College’s undergraduate and international students—both on-campus residents and commuters.
-Our staff includes registered nurses and nurse practitioners as well as a variety of medical consultants.
+The Student Health Center provides health care to Champlain College’s degree-seeking students taking classes on campus.
+Our staff includes registered nurses, nurse practitioners, a psychiatric nurse practitioner, and a variety of medical consultants.

 In addition to providing individualized health care, we also offer health education and wellness both on a one-to-one basis and through campus-wide programming.
 We encourage students to take responsibility for their own health by providing information and counseling students on health options.
 The Student Health Center is open five days a week during the academic year, with reduced hours during college vacations and breaks.

-The Student Health Center will not be allowing walk-in care or consultation at this time.
-Please call, email, or utilize the patient portal to communicate with staff.
+The Student Health Center offers care by appointment.
+Please call, email, or utilize the Patient Portal to communicate with staff.

 The Student Health Center is located at the ground level of Whiting Hall.